MMcClure11/rails-project-book-nook/specs.md

     - included for signup up, making books, lists, and reviews
 Confirm:

- - [] The application is pretty DRY
+ - [X] The application is pretty DRY
+    - went through and refactored where I found more succinct solutions
  - [X] Limited logic in controllers
     - went through and refactored moving repeated methods to ApplicationController
  - [X] Views use helper methods if appropriate